 Better decision making for job dispatch/allocation

-When mobile assets are allocated to jobs in the field, visual displays of where mobile assets are in relation to fixed assets helps organisations make better decisions.
+When mobile teams are allocated to jobs in the field, visual displays of where they are in relation to fixed assets such as power poles or transformers helps organisations make better decisions.

 An example is Network Waitaki fixing a power transformer.
 The GIS layer displays the location of all power transformers on the network.
 A search in Smartrak easily locates the site of the faulty transformer and the operations manager or job dispatcher can identify the closest linesman and dispatch them to the job.
 Having field staff skills loaded into Smartrak and visible also helps dispatchers align skills to the particular requirements.
 This has obvious benefits for cost savings and work efficiency.